-Doris Burton graduated from Purdue University with an MS degree related to residential interior design.
+Doris Burton was a graduate of Iowa State University (BS), and Purdue University (MS) with a degree related to residential interior design.
 In 1949, she began her college teaching career, most of which was spent as an interior design educator and later Department Chair at the University of Alabama.
 During her tenure there, she was instrumental in the growth and accreditation of the interior design program and a well-known advocate for interior design education.
 In 1983, she was recognized with the Outstanding Commitment to Teaching Award at the university.
 In 1986, she retired as a Professor Emeritus from the College of Human Environmental Services, University of Alabama.
 Subsequently, the university Board of Trustees established the Doris Burton Endowed Interior Design Scholarship.

 Her service to FIDER was equally as committed, and started in the early 1970s as she guided its growth and direction, and served on the first accreditation teams.
 Later, she served on the FIDER Board of Directors and was Chairman of it in 1981-1982 and Secretary-Treasurer in 1984.
 During 1986-1991, she was Editor for the Accreditation Committee and a member of the Task Force on Implementation of New Standards, and during 1988 she served for 6 months as Acting Executive Director of FIDER.
 She also was instrumental in FIDER’s office relocation from New York City to Grand Rapids, Michigan.